aleksifuna/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la . .. /boot- lidtd sll files in the current directory and the parent of the working directory and the /boot directory in long format including hidden ones file tmp/iamafile-prints the type of file ln -s /bin/ls __ls__- creates a symbolic link to /bin/ls
+ls -la . .. /boot- lidtd sll files in the current directory and the parent of the working directory and the /boot directory in long format including hidden ones file tmp/iamafile-prints the type of file ln -s /bin/ls __ls__- creates a symbolic link to /bin/ls cp -u *html ..-copies html files to parent directory and only does to new files